Information for Physicians

 • We have assembled answers to some of the more frequent questions we’re hearing from physicians and continue to update them as new questions arise, including guidance regarding the right mix of in-person and virtual care, to make sure patients’ health care needs are being served.

-• In an effort to help meet the increased demands on the healthcare system we are seeing, we are providing an expedited process for a Short Duration Certificate for applicants, which provides for a supervised license for a period of 30 days.
+• In an effort to help meet the increased demands on the healthcare system, we are providing an expedited process for a Short Duration Certificate for applicants, which provides for a supervised license for a period of 30 days.

 • We are also working closely with our colleagues across the country to expedite the registration of interprovincial applicants.